PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_shell-scripts_variable.md

 ## Shell scripts

 Over the past 2.5 weeks, you have been introduced to a number of commands used to explore data files.
 To demonstrate the function of each command we have run them one at a time at the command prompt.
 The command prompt is useful for testing out commands and also performing simple tasks like exploring and organizing the file system.
-When we are running analyses which require a series of tasks to be run, there is a more efficent way to do this.
+When we are running analyses which require a series of tasks to be run, there is a more efficient way to do this.

 Shell scripts are **text files that contain commands we know we want to run**.
 In today's lesson, you will be introduced to both a simple example and an advanced shell script example.